alfaben12/GolDarah/README.md

 Please read [CONTRIBUTING.md](https://github.com/ybreza/GolDarah/blob/master/Contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.

+# Version

+Current version is 1.0 (beta) and still development.

 # License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details